Car Loan Interest Rates in 2026: What to Know

 The opposite is also true.
 If your credit report shows numerous red flags, such as missed payments or loans in default, you represent more risk to your lender.
 Your interest rate will likely be higher.

-What’s the average interest rate on a car loan?
+What’s the average interest rate on a car loan in 2026?

 Average car loan interest rate by credit score